-Due to the general economic uncertainty resulting from the COVID-19 pandemic, the majority of our customers, both enterprises and carriers, are restricting their budgets and are delaying procurement of new projects.
-Accordingly, we had fewer new customers in 2020, providing lower initial proceeds.
-Also, the telecommunication market is undergoing consolidation and intensifying competition, and we have lost customers as a result of their exiting their business or consolidating their platform.
-We expect that these trends will negatively impact our revenues, and more so our profitability, in 2021.
+Accordingly, we had fewer new customers in 2021, providing lower initial proceeds.
+Also, the telecommunication market is undergoing consolidation and intensifying competition, and we have lost a few customers.
+We expect that these trends will negatively impact our revenues and profitability in 2022.